zhaohan-xi/security-risk-KG-reasoning/README.md

-# Codes of USENIX Security'23 paper ``On the Security Risks of Knowledge Graph Reasoning''
+# Codes of USENIX Security'23 paper "On the Security Risks of Knowledge Graph Reasoning"

 (TO COMPLETE)